Olufunmi-Akin/CAPSTONE_PROJECT/README.md

 3. Power BI Dashboard:
 - Interactive dashboard showcasing a sales overview, top products, and regional breakdowns.
 - Filters and slicers for dynamic exploration of the data.

-### Expected Impact:
-The insights derived from the SalesData analysis will empower stakeholders to:
-- Make data-driven decisions to boost sales performance.
-- Identify and leverage top-performing products and regions.
-- Improve customer targeting and retention strategies.
-- Enhance operational efficiency by identifying bottlenecks and opportunities.

-This project lays the foundation for continuous sales performance monitoring and strategic planning, fostering growth and competitive advantage.

 1. Sales Overview